doycet/doycet.github.io/_posts/2017/2017-01-28-white_millenials_voted_for_trump_48__to.md

 ---
-title: queeranarchism:

-sweeeeeeet-serendipity:

-queeranarchism:

-White millenials voted for Trump 48% to...
+title: White millenials voted for Trump 48% to 42%
 date: January 28, 2017 at 02:27AM
 author: Doyce
 layout: post